xenonview-com/python-sdk/README.md

 # Paused subscription of an annual period with Stripe
 Xenon().subscriptionPaused(annualSilver, method)

-# Paused subscription of an annual period with Stripe for $25
+# Paused subscription of an annual period with Stripe for $25 for term
-Xenon().subscriptionPaused(annualSilver, method, value)
+Xenon().subscriptionPaused(annualSilver, method, price, term)
 ```

 <br/>